Malitthh/Hacktoberfest-Playwright-Automation/CONTRIBUTING.md

 `style:` when relates to style

-`refactore:` when relates to code refactoring
+`refactor:` when relates to code refactoring

 `test:` when relates to test files